orm81zp/assistant-bot/README.md

 ## Basic functionality

 -   Save contacts with names, addresses, phone numbers, email and birthdays to the contact book.
 -   Display a list of contacts whose birthday is a specified number of days from the current date.
 -   Check the correctness of the entered phone number and email when creating or editing a record and notify the user in case of incorrect entry.
-- Search for contacts among contacts in the book.
+-   Search by contacts.
 -   Edit and delete entries from the contact book.
 -   Keep notes with text information.
+-   Add tags.
-- Search by notes.
+-   Search by notes or tags.
-- Edit and delete notes.
+-   Delete notes and tags.

+The Assistant Bot can be restarted without losing data.
 All data (contacts, notes) are stored on the hard disk.
 Default dump file name is `assistant_data.bin`.
 To specify a dump file send its name as a first argument of `run_bot`, for example `run_bot work_contacts.bin`.
 Acceptable extension is `.bin` or `.data`.
-Data is saved after closing the programm by `exit` or `close` commands and restoring after running next time.
-The Assistant Bot can be restarted without losing data.
+Data is saved only after closing the programm by `exit` or `close` commands and restoring after running next time.

 ### Commands

+Type `help` to see all the commands.
+The example of the output is below:

 ```
 add-contact                    - used to add a new contact: add-contact <name>